 Driving While Intoxicated (DWI) and Alcohol Related Offenses

-Paul has not seen a Driving While Intoxicated case that did not have at least one legal or factual issue that could assist you in proving your innocence or hinder the state's ability to prosecute the case beyond a reasonable doubt.
-The first step in any DWI case is hiring a lawyer who can identify issues that could be problematic in the state's prosecution of your case.
+Paul has not seen a Driving While Intoxicated case that did not have at least one legal or factual issue that could assist you in proving your innocence or hinder the State's ability to prosecute the case beyond a reasonable doubt.
+The first step in any DWI case is hiring a lawyer who can identify issues that could be problematic in the State's prosecution of your case.
+Paul is an experienced DWI attorney and former prosecutor.
 Paul's training and experience allows him to identify mistakes made by law enforcement in a DWI investigation.
-Some mistakes are bigger than others but having a lawyer that can identify each mistake is the first step.
+Some mistakes are bigger than others, but having a lawyer that can identify each mistake is the first step.

-The next step is developing a substantive and credible plan to defend your case.
-Paul will shoot you straight on the strengths and weaknesses of your case and give you his thoughts on the best way to proceed in order to achieve a dismissal or a not guilty.
+The next step, is developing a substantive and credible plan to defend your case.
+Paul will shoot you straight on the strengths and weaknesses of your case and give you his thoughts on the best way to proceed in order to achieve a dismissal or a not guilty verdict.

-Paul trained officers across the state in DWI law and has the insider knowledge on how exactly how to attack any DWI.
-Very few defense attorneys have had the opportunity to see the behind the scenes training of officers as Paul has.
-Officers are not only trained on administering the test but are also trained on how to testify.
+Paul trained officers across the state in DWI law and has the insider knowledge on how exactly to attack any DWI.
+Very few defense attorneys have had the opportunity to see the behind the scenes training of officers; Paul has both seen and taught this training.
+Officers are not only trained on administering the test, but are also trained on how to testify.
 This insider knowledge gives Paul a distinct advantage.

 Fighting the DWI

 As a prosecutor, Paul was a member of a division of the Harris County District Attorney's Office called the Vehicular Assault Team.
 This team focused on alcohol related accidents and Paul received extensive training related to DWI prosecution.
-With this training, Paul taught officers across the state on how to properly investigate a DWI.
-A DWI investigation is multifaceted:
+With this training, Paul taught officers across the State on how to properly investigate a DWI.
+Paul is a DWI attorney who has personal, inside knowledge of the tactics and procedures of several police departments in Harris County, Montgomery County, Galveston County, Fort Bend County and others.

-1: Was there probable cause stop your vehicle?
+1: Was there probable cause to stop your vehicle?

 Without probable cause, the State will not be able obtain a DWI conviction.
-Many officers take this for granted and Paul knows exactly what to look for to undermine the State's case.
+Many officers take this for granted and Paul knows exactly what to look for to undermine the officers reason for the stop.
+If the officer's reason to stop your vehicle or to conduct a DWI investigation did not rise to probable cause then the entire DWI case can be dismissed.

 2: Did you invoke your right to counsel?

 Once you ask for your lawyer, any evidence obtained after that request is not admissible.
 This is a simple point that is often overlooked.
 Officers regularly ignore this request and proceed with the investigation.
-The courts are well aware of an individual's right to counsel and if this is properly addressed with the court, all evidence obtained after that request is not admissible.
+The courts are well aware of an individual's right to counsel and if this is properly addressed with the court, all evidence obtained after that request can be ruled inadmissible in trial.

-3. The Hypocrisy the Standardized Field Sobriety Tests Administered (SFT's?
+3. The Hypocrisy of the Standardized Field Sobriety Tests Administered (SFT's).

 Wrong.
 Jurors are skeptical of scientific evidence presented by law enforcement.
-There are prerequisites to the admissibility to of breath and or blood tests.
-Failure to perform these could lead the evidence being thrown out.
-Paul knows these prerequisites enough to have been selected to train officers in this area.
-If the officers do not do their job up the standards established by the State, Paul will know.
+There are prerequisites to the admissibility of breath and/or blood tests.
+Failure to perform these could lead to the evidence being thrown out.
+If the officers do not do their job up to the standards established by the State, Paul will know and prevent the breath/blood results from being heard by the jury.

 Assuming the test is admissible, does that mean you should automatically plead guilty?
 No. The State still has the burden to prove beyond a reasonable doubt that the test was accurate.
 Knowing the intricacies of the machine used to quantify blood or breath alcohol concentration gives Paul the ability to cross-examine the State's expert and exploit the weakness related to the technology used by the State.